Anne Boleyn & Elizabeth I

 Elizabeth was less than three years old when her mother was executed.
 Given that she could have held precious few memories of Anne, it is often assumed that her mother exerted little influence over her.

-Nothing could be further from the truth.
-Elizabeth knew that she had to be discreet about Anne, but there is compelling evidence that her mother had a profound impact on her character, beliefs and reign.
-Anne's radical religious views shaped those of her daughter, and as a woman who wielded power over a male-dominated court, she provided an inspiring role model for Elizabeth's queenship.
+But this is both inaccurate and misleading.
+Elizabeth knew that she had to be discreet about Anne, but there is compelling evidence that her mother exerted a profound influence on her character, beliefs and reign.
 Even during Henry's lifetime, Elizabeth dared to express her sympathy for her late mother by secretly wearing Anne's famous 'A' pendant when she sat for a painting with her father and siblings.

-Piecing together evidence from original documents and artefacts, this audiobook tells the fascinating, often surprising story of Anne Boleyn's relationship with, and influence over her daughter Elizabeth.
-In so doing, it sheds new light on two of the most famous women in history and how they changed England forever.
+Piecing together evidence from original documents and artefacts, this book tells the story of Anne Boleyn's relationship with, and influence over her daughter Elizabeth.
+In so doing, it sheds new light on two of the most famous and influential women in history.

 Something went wrong.
 Please try again in a few minutes.